 Although it’s not required, I highly recommend bringing a simple wristwatch so you can keep your own time and track your pace on the SAT.
 Don’t use one with a lot of bells and whistles, or one that makes too much noise, as it won’t be permitted in the test center.

 The proctor will announce time at a few points during the test, and there will be a clock on the wall in the test center, but just in case it’s hard for you to see, it will come in really handy to have your own watch for the test.
-The only reason not to bring a watch is if you think it will distract you or make you anxious during the test.
+The only reason to not bring a watch is if you think it will distract you or make you anxious during the test.
 If this is the case, forgo it.

 Snacks & A Bottle Of Water